 Browser-based Password Managers –– Most web browsers offer to store your passwords for you to make logging into your online accounts easy and painless.
 The challenge is, a password manager built into your web browser is not as secure or scalable as dedicated third-party password managers.
 Here’s why.
 Dedicated password managers like Bitwarden are available across all platforms, browsers, and devices.
 In contrast, built-in browser password managers are limited to that specific browser and do not enable users to store other sensitive information or allow secure sharing with others when necessary.
-A strong third-party password manager offers secure sharing capabilities as well as easy-to-use desktop and mobile applications.
-This makes it safe to access and share your passwords and other sensitive information from anywhere, on any device, whenever you need it.
+A strong third-party password manager offers secure password sharing capabilities as well as easy-to-use desktop and mobile applications.
+This makes it safe to access and share your passwords securely and other sensitive information from anywhere, on any device, whenever you need it.

-Boosting your security awareness online can lead to the use of best practices that will protect your private information and completely transform your user experience into a positive one.
-As mentioned earlier, secure password storage and sharing solutions actually do exist.
+Boosting your security awareness online can lead to the use of password best practices that will protect your private information and completely transform your user experience into a positive one.
+As mentioned earlier, secure password storage and secure password sharing solutions actually do exist.
 Bitwarden, for example, was ranked by the US News as the #1 password management solution in 2021 for its robust security layers, open source transparency, and affordable pricing options.

 Bitwarden enables users to store private information with cross platform compatibility so your information travels with you wherever you are, on any device.
 The ability to create an organization within your Bitwarden vault enables secure information sharing with other individuals or large groups, making it the perfect option for single users, teams, and organizations alike.
-Explore which Bitwarden plan is right for you and learn how it can help you gain control over your online security today.

 “Bitwarden topped our Best Password Managers of 2021 rating[...].
 Its generous free version and low-priced premium options played a big role in that score, coupled with feature sets that stand up well against competitors for both its free and paid options.
 Bitwarden has also set a good example with its approach to security, starting with opening its source code for anybody to download and inspect for vulnerabilities.”